As Taiwan's government races to counter China, most people aren't worried about war

 “I’ve been hearing about China invading for 30 years,” he said.

-Taiwan’s government is racing to counter China, buying nearly $19 billion in military equipment from the U.S, and extending military conscription for men to a year starting in 2024.
+Taiwan’s government is racing to counter China, buying nearly $19 billion in military equipment from the United States, and extending military conscription for men to a year starting in 2024.
 But many on the island say they don’t feel the threat.

 That may be partly due to the nuanced views many Taiwanese hold of China.
 While polls indicate most people on the island reject reunification, many say they are attracted to their much larger neighbor’s dynamic economy, and its shared language and culture.
 Others are simply numb to hearing about the threat in their backyard.